 Malaysia has a progressive income tax system with rates from 0% to 30%.
 EPF (Employees Provident Fund) contributions of 11% are deducted from employee salaries.
 SOCSO and EIS contributions also apply.

-Pre-calculated net salary at common salary levels in Malaysia (MYR), based on 2026 tax rates.
+Net salary calculated across common earning brackets in Malaysia (MYR), using 2026 tax rates.

 | Gross Monthly Salary | Net Salary | Total Deductions | Effective Rate |